 Query: I Missed Submitting Investment Proofs to the Employer, Can I Claim Tax Deductions?

 Solution: Yes, the last date ruled through the employers to submit the declarations regarding investments to claim the deductions beneath sections 80C, 80D, 80E, etc is Jan or Feb.
-But despite various reminders received from employers, various people point to skipping furnishing the proofs of the tax saver investments.
-This leads to the deductions of more amount of the taxes from the salary in the previous last 3 months of the fiscal year.
+But despite various reminders received from employers, various people point to skipping furnishing the proofs of the tax-saving investments.
+This leads to the deductions of more amount of the taxes from the salary in the last 3 months of the fiscal year.
 If you do not furnish the proofs then you can insert the information inside your tax return form and avail of the deductions and tax refund.

 Query: What are the Most Mutual Flaws Built During the Furnishing of the ITR?

 Solution: Even the miniature errors built on the furnishing of the ITR could make your returns zero and empty.
-These flaws can be as easier as not selecting the correct assessment year.
+These flaws can be as easy as not selecting the correct assessment year.
 You indeed cross-check your bank account information.
 Inserting the wrong information can make the chances of getting your tax refund late.

 A salaried person paying the taxes could opt for the old tax advantages regime and the amended system during the furnishing of the returns.
-You shall indeed need to mention the income obtain from the dividend inside your tax return forms for the current year.
+You shall indeed need to mention the income obtained from the dividend inside your tax return forms for the current year.

 Query: What If I Missed Showing Some Income That I Had Earned?